-Linking up at Share the Wealth, Create with Joy
+Linking up at Share the Wealth, Mommy Moments

 It's hard to believe it has been almost a month since I posted here.
 You were probably wondering if I did in fact fall off the face of the earth.
 I haven't been able to blog because we moved over Christmas break.
 Actually, my husband graduated with his PhD this fall and was hired as an Assistant Professor at a University in another state.
 We were excited to move our family to our new college town, but could not do it in time for the boys to start school so I temporarily became a single Mom.